ibexa/documentation-developer/docs/guide/url_management.md

 ## URL wildcards

-Using the Public API you can set up global URL wildcards for redirections.
+Using the public PHP API you can set up global URL wildcards for redirections.

 For example, a URL wildcard called `pictures/*/*` can use `media/images/{1}/{2}` as destination.
 In this case, accessing `<yourdomain>/pictures/home/photo/` will load `<yourdomain>/media/images/home/photo/`.

-URL wildcards can be created with the Public API with the help of the `URLWildcardService`:
+URL wildcards can be created with the public PHP API with the help of the `URLWildcardService`:

 ``` php
 $source = 'pictures/*/*';